Rates of convergence for holomorphic semigroups of finite shift: Rates of Convergence

-which provides us with the desired sharpness and essentially concludes the proof of Theorem \ref{theo-eucl}. \end{example}

-Now, we are going to work with semigroups of infinite shift.
+Having completed our study on the rate of ``divergence'' of the hyperbolic distance, we may now proceed to the study of the quantity $|\phi_t(z)-\tau|$, where $\tau\in\partial\D$ is the Denjoy--Wolff point of the semigroup $(\phi_t)$.
 We will first provide a lemma that correlates the quantity $|\phi_t(z)-\tau|$ of any semigroup $(\phi_t)$ of infinite shift (even if it is hyperbolic or parabolic of zero hyperbolic step) with the hyperbolic distance $d_{\D}(z,\phi_t(z))$.
-Then, this lemma combined with Theorem \ref{theo-hyper} will lead to the proof of Theorem \ref{theo-eucl2} which only concerns parabolic semigroups of positive hyperbolic step and infinite shift.

-\begin{lemma} Let $(\phi_t)$ be a semigroup of infinite shift in $\D$ with Denjoy-Wolff point $\tau$.
+Then, this lemma combined with Theorem \ref{theo-hyper}(i) will lead to the proof of Theorem \ref{theo-eucl}(i).
+On the other hand, Theorem \ref{theo-eucl}(ii) will be derived through Theorem \ref{theo-hyper}(ii) and some further arguments. \begin{lemma} Let $(\phi_t)$ be a semigroup of infinite shift in $\D$ with Denjoy-Wolff point $\tau$.
 Then, for all $z\in\D$ and all $t\ge0$ we have

 \begin{proof} We will need several inequalities to reach the desired conclusion.
 First of all, by the triangle inequality for the hyperbolic distance, we get

 for all $t\ge0$ and all $z\in\D$.
 In addition, by the very formula of the hyperbolic distance in the unit disk, we quickly see that $(1-|\phi_t(z)|)=e^{-2d_{\D}(0,\phi_t(z))}(1+|\phi_t(z)|)$, which leads to